Maverun/Discourse-Discord.Bot/Readme.md

 This bot allow to check Discourse if there is any new update thread or not.

+Lib require:

+Aiohttp v0.19.0

+Discord.py async:

+**If you run Install Discord.py.bat, it will auto/install Discord.py with aiohttp come in.** or if you rather have a link of discord.py, which is [this](https://github.com/Rapptz/discord.py).
+You do not need to install aiohttp at all, unless you get error about import of it which you might need to do manual install it.

 Simply replace your email and password of discord account in Config.

 Also make sure you get Discord Channel ID for discord reply to.